 With respect to longevity risk, when you buy a DIA, you shift the risk of outliving your income to the insurer, who promises to pay you a certain amount of income for the rest of your life.
 The insurer also assumes your interest and market risk when you buy a DIA; even if the market and interest rates are down significantly during your deferral period, you still get the same guaranteed rate of income.

 Remember, though, that DIAs, like any investment product, aren’t right for everyone.
 They are designed for someone trading growth potential for a guaranteed future lifetime income stream.
 Part of that trade-off is giving up some flexibility (access), which is why it’s better to allocate a portion, rather than all, of your savings to a DIA.
 “Once you buy this product, you are permanently committing these savings to income generation,” notes Benjamin.
-But at a time when life offers few guarantees and personal finances may feel uncertain, knowing that you’ll have lifetime income you can rely on may be well worth the trade-off.
+But knowing that you’ll have lifetime income you can rely on may be well worth the trade-off.

 - If you are looking for income now, see Fidelity Income Strategy Evaluator®2 (login required).